Discovery of a 310-day Period from the Enshrouded Massive System NaSt1 (WR 122): Observations and Archival Data

 \subsection{Historical UKIRT and ESO IR Photometry}

-We present historical IR $JHKL'M$ photometry of \nast~taken from the 3.8~m United Kingdom Infrared Telescope (UKIRT) and the European Southern Observatory (ESO) 1~m photometric telescope between 1983 July and 1989 May (MJD 45528--47671).
+We present historical IR $JHKL'M$ photometry of \nast~(Tab.~\ref{tab:Hist})~taken from the 3.8~m United Kingdom Infrared Telescope (UKIRT) and the European Southern Observatory (ESO) 1~m photometric telescope between 1983 July and 1989 May (MJD 45528--47671).
 The UKIRT and ESO photometry taken on 1983 July 13 (MJD 45838) and 1983 May 18 (MJD 45528), respectively, were previously published by \citet{Williams1987}.
 Subsequent photometry is presented in this work for the first time.
 Since these observations were taken as a continuation of the photometry published by \citet{Williams1987}, the observations follow the same procedures described in their paper.
+ESO $JHKL'M$ filter properties are described by \cite{vdB1996}.
+The UKIRT $JHK$ and $L'M$ filter properties are provided by \cite{Hawarden2001} and \cite{Leggett2003}, respectively.

-UKIRT $JHKL^{\prime}$ photometry was obtained using a 12.4\arcsec\-diameter aperture, and $M$ photometry was obtained with a 5\arcsec\-diameter aperture.
-ESO photometry was measured through a 15\arcsec\-diameter aperture except for the observation taken on 1987 June 14 (MJD 46960), where a 22\arcsec\-diameter aperture was used.
+UKIRT $JHKL^{\prime}$ photometry was obtained using a 12.4\arcsec-diameter aperture, and $M$ photometry was obtained with a 5\arcsec-diameter aperture.
+ESO photometry was measured through a 15\arcsec-diameter aperture except for the observation taken on 1987 June 14 (MJD 46960), where a 22\arcsec-diameter aperture was used.
 The photometry is shown in Table~\ref{tab:Hist} and provided in Vega magnitudes.